Who’s responsible?

 Regulated child care

-In Nova Scotia, child care centres and Family Home Daycare Agencies must operate in accordance with the regulations set out in the Day Care Act and Day Care Regulations.
+In Nova Scotia, child care centres and Family Home Daycare Agencies must operate in accordance with the regulations set out in the Early Learning and Child Care Act and Regulations.

 Family child care is subject to similar regulations and is approved, managed and monitored by licensed family child care agencies.

-The Nova Scotia Day Care Act and Day Care Regulations address a wide range of requirements, from space requirements to attendance taking.
+The The Early Learning and Child Care Act and Regulations address a wide range of requirements, from space requirements to attendance taking.
 Selected regulations related to program quality are highlighted below.

 Child care centres